sisoe24/pyside2-template/.github/README.md

 ## Description

-This project is a template to create a basic plugin in Nuke with PySide2.
+A basic template to create a basic plugin in Nuke with PySide2 with Python 3.7+.

-> To use this template, you need to use the Visual Studio Code extension [NukeTools](https://marketplace.visualstudio.com/items?itemName=virgilsisoe.nuke-tools).

 ## Features